JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 **In essence:**

-Keystatic is a CMS that bridges the gap between developers and content editors, providing a seamless workflow for managing content within a codebase
+Keystatic is a CMS that bridges the gap between developers and content editors, providing a seamless workflow for managing content within a codebase:

 * https://keystatic.com/docs/installation-astro